Demonbane18/HelmLock/next-helmlock/README.md

 ✔finish order history screen for user
 ✔add locker number in locker model
-✔change deliver order to manual open locker close Store and show toast store is closed if store is closed for the day and also consider opening and closetime using isBefore
+✔change deliver order to manual open locker
+✔close Store and show toast store is closed if store is closed for the day and also consider opening and closetime using isBefore

+✔add Stripe
 create renting logic
-remove cookie orderPending when you ended the locker duration place order screen with alert message for penalty add server opening hours for duration
+remove cookie orderPending when you ended the locker duration place order screen with alert message for penalty
+✔add server opening hours for duration

 ## Admin Side